 Mechanical engineering is a broad discipline and at UM we have research strengths in many areas including artificial intelligence, automotive engineering, bioengineering, biosystems, combustion, computation, controls, design, dynamics, energy, environment, fluid mechanics, health systems, manufacturing, mechanics of materials, mechatronics, micro-engineering, nano-engineering, power systems, robotics, solid mechanics, sustainability, thermal sciences, and transportation.
 The Department’s annual research expenditure is over $35 million, placing us among the most highly funded ME programs in the nation.

 The Department has recently completed a major $46-million new building project, with the vision to shape the future of mechanical engineering.
-This new three-story research complex, an approximately 63,000-square-foot addition to the current ME main building, is a world-class facility dedicated to a wide spectrum of research activities where mechanical engineering intersects with emerging nano-, micro- and bio-technologies.
+This new three-story research complex, an approximately 63,000-square-foot addition to the main ME building, the George G. Brown (GGB) building, is a world-class facility dedicated to a wide spectrum of research activities.

-In addition, the Department has completed another major project: a $50 million renovation of the existing building.
-The project achieves several important goals, including the ability to create a world class student-centric educational facility, consisting of a modern classroom, teaching labs, machine shops, advising center and learning center.
-We consolidate instructional design, fabrication and laboratories so they are conducive to collaborative team work and develop innovative spaces for our “Design, Build, Test” pedagogic paradigm, an educational spine throughout the student’s undergraduate years.
+In addition, the Department has completed another major project: a $50 million renovation of the original GGB building.
+The project has achieved several important goals, including the creation of a world-class student-centric educational facility, consisting of a modern classroom, teaching labs, machine shops, an advising center, and the Findley learning center.
+Instructional design, fabrication, and laboratory spaces are co-located so they are conducive to collaborative teamwork and innovation through the undergraduate experience.

 Tim Manganello/BorgWarner Department Chair and